napari/island-dispatch/source/blog/napari-xarray.md

 - Most users think in physical units (microns, lat/lon) rather than pixels
 - Re-indexing dimensions (e.g. Fiji’s Stack to HyperStack) is difficult with unnamed dimensions
 - Dimensionality reductions can lead to incorrect dimension mappings in the viewer due to dropping of singleton dimensions.
-  - For example, a max projected image stack will no longer respond to the correct sliders as the base image (`TCZYX` vs `TCYX`)
 - Users expect that provided dimension names will be matched to viewer dimension names, but napari right-aligns axes, so if you add an image with axes `TYX` to a viewer with a `TCZYX` image, then the axes of the `TYX` image will be aligned with the 3 right-most axes, so `ZYX`, in the viewer.

 ```{raw} html